bensadeh/circumflex/README.md

 </p>

-`circumflex` is read-only and does not support for logging in, voting or commenting.
+`circumflex` is read-only and does not support logging in, voting or commenting.

 ### Reader Mode